preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/publish-the-approval-workflow-for-processes/index.rst

-Publish - the approval workflow for processes in Omnia v7
+Publish - the approval workflow for processes
 ===========================================================

-This page describes the approval workflow in Omnia 7.0 and later.

 When a process has reached a final version, it must be published, and if approval is activated, be approved for publication, to be available for end users.
 To do that, you start an Approval Workflow.